• Skip to main content

 Home » Bible Book Intros » Intro Notes for Gospel of Mark

-That doesn’t mean it’s for readers who want everything spelled out for them.
+That doesn’t mean the Gospel of Mark is for readers who want everything spelled out for them.
 If we don’t stay alert, we’re going to miss some of the subtleties Mark weaves into the story of Jesus.

 Mark tells the story of the adult Jesus—the Jesus that Peter knew.
 Mark apparently got most of his information from Peter, the lead disciple of Jesus.